telefonicaid/fiware-livedemoapp/README.md

 * bootstrapping/, this directory contains a not comprehensive set of scripts used to "bootstrap" the LiveDemo.
 In particular:
     * 00_register_idas_entities/, contains scripts for registering Nodes, AMMS and Regulaltor in Orion Context Broker
-    * 01_registerCepEntity.sh, registers the CEP singleton entity (used by event2issue process)
+    * 01_createCepEntity.sh, creates the CEP singleton entity (this entity is used by the event2issue.py process).
+This script is very similar to clear-cep-singleton.sh (using APPEND as action insted of UPDATE)
     * 02_subscribeEvent2Issue.sh, subscribes the event2issue callback for notifications
     * 03_subscribeCep.sh, subscribes CEP to changes in Nodes, AMMS and Regulator, so CEP is notified each time a change occurs in these entities (these changes in sequence can trigger rules which result are events published in the CEP singleton entity)
-    * 04a_registerTechnicians.sh and 04b_setTechnicians.sh, register and set technicians information.
-The second script requires four arguments: the phone numbers to use for the technicians.
+    * 04_setTechnicians.sh, creates and sets technicians information.
+It requires four arguments: the phone numbers to use for the technicians.
     * 05_vansInit.sh, create the four van entities.
 It can be also used to reset vans to their initial positions
     * 06_subscribeNgsi2Cosmos.sh, subscribe the ngsi2cosmos callback for notifications
     * 07_subscribeFederatedCB-sensors.sh, subscribe a federated CB (orion2 in the file) to sensor notifications